-For example, Tails includes Adblock Plus which removes advertisements.
+For example, Tails includes uBlock Origin which removes advertisements.
 If an attacker can determine that you are not downloading the advertisements that are included in a webpage, that could help identify you as a Tails user.

 For the moment, you should consider that no special care is taken regarding the fingerprint of the Unsafe Browser.